 Relationship to the Regional Transportation Planning Process

-Toll highways (or toll lanes) must be in the fiscally constrained RTP and TIP before they can be implemented.
+Toll highways (or toll lanes) must be in the air quality conforming fiscally constrained RTP and TIP before they can be implemented.
 The DRCOG assessment confirms the fiscally constrained nature of the proposal per the fiscally constrained RTP or provides a rationale for plan amendment.
 The project can be included in the TIP and RTP for construction only after the DRCOG Board has issued a favorable finding.

+The FAST Act also contains the following provision (23 U.S.C.
+166(g)) regarding tolling:

+“((g) Consultation of MPO: If a HOV facility charging tolls under paragraph (4) or (5) of subsection (b) is on the Interstate System and located in a metropolitan planning area established in accordance with section 134, the public authority shall consult with the metropolitan planning organization for the area concerning the placement and amount of tolls on the facility.”.

+DRCOG coordinated with FHWA, CDOT, and HPTE in June 2016 to establish a process to address this requirement.
+The stakeholders agreed to use the Agency Coordination Team (ACT) meeting process to conduct the toll placement/amount- setting coordination when needed and decide if further action is needed.